 Superfund - Remedial Project Management Unit

-After a site has been evaluated and ranked or recommended for the NPL, the US Environmental Protection Agency (EPA) and the Department of Natural Resources work together to begin negotiations for cleaning up the site.
+After a site has been evaluated and ranked or recommended for the National Priorities List (NPL), the US Environmental Protection Agency (EPA) and the department work together to begin negotiations for cleaning up the site.
 In Superfund, the parties responsible for contaminating the site are required to pay for the study and cleanup, with EPA and the department’s supervision.
-If there are no Potentially Responsible Parties (PRPs) for a site, federal Superfund dollars finance the work, which the department matches by 10 percent.
-For some sites requiring urgent response due to high risks, a Removal Action is performed, which is paid for entirely with federal funds or by PRPs.
+If there are no potentially responsible parties (PRPs) for a site, federal Superfund dollars finance the work, which the department matches by 10 percent.
+For some sites requiring urgent response due to high risks, a removal action is performed, which is paid for entirely with federal funds or by PRPs.
 Since the sites may have been abandoned, are uncontrolled or the contamination occurred a long time ago, it is often difficult to locate the PRPs.
 The PRP search is one of the first steps toward cleanup.

 After sites are cleaned up, groundwater samples are taken periodically and site conditions are monitored to ensure that the cleanup was effective in controlling problems at the site.
 The Remedial Project Management Unit (RPMU) also provides advice and oversees cleanups conducted by state agencies that own contaminated property.
 In most cases, contaminated state-owned properties are brought back into a productive use after cleanup.

 Go to this EPA website for current information on many of the Superfund sites Missouri Superfund Section works on.